 Platform integration

-The fulfilment partner needs to integrate with your e-commerce platform — Shopify, WooCommerce, Magento, custom — so orders flow automatically without manual intervention.
+The fulfilment partner needs to integrate with your e-commerce platform, whether Shopify, WooCommerce, Magento or custom, so orders flow automatically without manual intervention.
 Ask for the specific platforms they've integrated before.
 Ask to see the integration in action.

 Order accuracy

-The single most important fulfilment metric is order accuracy — what percentage of orders ship with the right items in the right quantities.
+The single most important fulfilment metric is order accuracy, the percentage of orders that ship with the right items in the right quantities.
 Industry-standard targets are 99.5%+ for established providers.
 Ask for the actual number, not the marketing claim.

 Cut-off times for same-day dispatch

-For overnight delivery, the customer order needs to be picked, packed and handed to the courier before the courier's collection cut-off.
+For overnight delivery, the customer order needs to be picked, packed and handed to the courier before the collection cut-off.
 Most fulfilment providers offer same-day dispatch on orders received before 14:00 or 15:00.
-Confirm the actual cut-off — and whether it changes during peak periods.
+Confirm the actual cut-off, and whether it changes during peak periods.

 Reporting and visibility